Travel from Chiang Mai to Bangkok

 Bangkok Here We Come

-The direct drive from Chiang Mai to Bangkok is 427 mi (687 km) and should take 8 hrs 26 mins in regular traffic.
+The direct drive from Chiang Mai to Bangkok is 687 km (427 mi) and should take approximately 8 hours and 26 minutes in normal traffic conditions.

-We decided to try visiting the most heritage historic park we could in 2 days on our way there.
+We decided to visit the most historic heritage park we could in 2 days on our way there.

 Day 1

-There are many shops along the road to choose from.
+There are many ceramic shops along the road to choose from.
 I enjoy browsing through the shops.

-We made our first stop at the Sukhothai Historical Park, a UNESCO World Heritage site and the main attraction of Mueang Kao Sukhothai.
-The architecture is remarkable, and we were pleasantly surprised that it was relatively quiet with tourists, perhaps due to the heat.
+We first visited the Sukhothai Historical Park, a UNESCO World Heritage site and the main attraction of Mueang Kao Sukhothai.
+The park’s architecture is remarkable, and we were pleasantly surprised to find it relatively quiet with tourists, perhaps due to the heat.

 Sukhothai is filled with history, art, and culture.
 Did you know that Sukhothai was Thailand’s first legitimate empire?